Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 ### Common `pdb` Debugger Commands

-But by default, you'll be working with the `pdb` debugger.
-Here are some common commands you can use while debugging:
+The default is to work with `pdb` debugger.
+Here are some common commands used while debugging:

 - `h` (help): Print a list of available commands